Do you tend to forget watering your plants? Succulents and Cactus are the solution!

 These plants are virtually care-free.
 Their many shapes and sizes lend a touch of exotic graphic shapes to your home.

 Native to Mexico and to the American Southwest, these little sown cacti with spikes and needles come in a host of surprising shapes.
 For millions of years, the plants of the Cactaceae family learned to adapt to the extreme dryness of deserts: their needles capture moisture from morning dew and funnel it to the tissues inside for storage.

 In your house, though, don’t overwater!
 You don’t need to water at all in winter.
-In summer, water from time to time, but ensure the soil has dried up completely before watering again.
-Set up your cactuses in a luminous place using a blend of garden soil and sand.
+In summer, water from time to time.
+What’s important is to ensure the soil has dried up completely before watering again.
+Set up your cactus in a luminous place using a blend of garden soil and sand.
 Since cacti are used to temperature going up and down, they can live both in hot stuffy rooms and in cold or cool rooms.
-Arrange several different cacti together, playing around with shapes and sizes in a large pot to capture a bit of that “Tex-Mex” feeling.
+Arrange several different cacti together, too.
+You can play around with shapes and sizes in a large pot to capture a bit of that “Tex-Mex” feeling.

 Echinocactus, the urchin cactus